GDPR Compliance

 • Secrets management and environment segregation

-1. Submit: Email contact@isapp.be from the address you used on our Sites and describe your request.
+1. Submit: Email contact@isapp.be from the address you used on our Site and describe your request.

 2. Verify: We may ask for limited information to confirm your identity.